skaschimer/10x-ai-sandbox/README.md

 # 10x AI Sandbox

 The **10x AI Sandbox** is an innovative project by **10x**, a venture studio in collaboration with the **General Services Administration (GSA)**.
 Its primary goal is to enable federal agencies to experiment with artificial intelligence (AI) in a secure, FedRAMP-compliant environment.
-By providing access to base models from leading AI companies and offering advanced UI features, the sandbox empowers agencies to test and validate new AI use cases efficiently.
+By providing access to base models from leading AI companies and offering advanced UI features, the sandbox empowers agencies to test and validate new AI use cases efficiently

 ## Features